 Some people feel so overwhelmed by the withdrawal that they decide to treat their symptoms with a small dose of codeine.
 However, taking codeine resets the withdrawal period, causing symptoms to last longer or become more severe.

 Frequent use of codeine causes the body to become chemically dependent on the drug.
-Over time, the body begins treating codeine as important for normal functioning.
-Quitting the drug disrupts the normal functioning of the body, causing a wide range of symptoms.

 Factors that increase the risk of intense codeine withdrawal include taking high dosages of codeine for longer than 6 months and using codeine with other drugs, especially benzodiazepines such as alprazolam (Xanax) and diazepam (Valium).